 This fun ingredient is made with Hawaiian macadamia nuts and sports flavors of toasted nuts and sweet vanilla to go with its creamy mouthfeel.
 Together with the orgeat, it intensifies the earthy flavors of the drink, complementing the tried-and-true combination of rum and lime.
 It also lends additional octane at 26.5% ABV.

 Mix everything together, and you’ve got a cocktail worthy of a beach vacation.
 Even if you’re actually just standing in the kitchen.

-Add all of the ingredients to a shaker with ice and shake until well-chilled.
+Add the white rum, Jamaican rum, macadamia nut liqueur, orgeat and lime juice into a shaker with ice and shake until well-chilled.

 Strain into a hurricane glass over crushed ice.